Birikim: History and profile

-The magazine was banned immediately after the 1980 military coup in Turkey and was relaunched in 1989.
-In its second phase Birikim writers became closer to neoliberalism which they regarded as a very successful approach not only in economics but also in political arena.
+Birikim was banned immediately after the 1980 military coup in Turkey and was relaunched in 1989.
+Between 1984 and 1989 when the magazine was not published its contributors led by Murat Belge established Yeni Gündem, a weekly publication.
+However, the latter was not a full continuation of Birikim.

+In its second phase from its restart in March 1989 Birikim writers became closer to neoliberalism which they regarded as a very successful approach not only in economics but also in political arena.
 This shift was partly a consequence of the dissolution of the Soviet Union.

 Contributors and editors

 Onat Kutlar was among the regular contributors of Birikim in its first period between 1975 and 1980.
 Some of the major contributors in the second period have included Tanıl Bora and Ahmet İnsel.
 In 1993 Birikim published the writings of Slavoj Žižek, a Slovenian philosopher and cultural theorist, in Turkish for the first time.

 As of 2005 Ömer Laçiner was serving as its editor-in-chief.